gigabits-org/gigabits-python/README.md

 A routine named dummydevice.py shows how MQTT is implemented in Python.
 We only need to substitute code that reads/writes real data for the synthetic data used in dummydevice.py.

 The Arduino equivalent of this repository is gigabits-arduino.
 We will use it as a reference.
+The example code in gigabits-arduino/examples/ESP32DemoApp is especially useful.